 - Councillors have direct control over the Joint Committee's financial and operating policies.
-In the 2016/17 financial year the Joint Committee did not commission any works and services from companies in which Councillors had an interest. - The Joint Committee did not pay grants to any organisations in which Councillors and Council officers had an interest. - The Joint Committee provides support to the Participant Councils in relation to the procurement and management of waste related contracts and services. - The Establishment Costs of arc21 are recharged to the Participant Councils on a population basis.
+In the 2017/18 financial year the Joint Committee did not commission any works and services from companies in which Councillors had an interest. - The Joint Committee did not pay grants to any organisations in which Councillors and Council officers had an interest. - The Joint Committee provides support to the Participant Councils in relation to the procurement and management of waste related contracts and services. - The Establishment Costs of arc21 are recharged to the Participant Councils on a population basis.
 The amounts paid by member councils, as reflected in the Comprehensive Income and Expenditure Statement is shown below.

-2016/17 2015/16 Name £ £ Antrim & Newtownabbey Borough Council 192,743 199,795 Ards & North Down Borough Council 217,386 225,719 Belfast City Council 463,683 479,939 Lisburn & Castlereagh City Council 190,815 195,929 Mid & East Antrim Borough Council 188,062 194,782 Newry, Mourne & Down District Council 147,311 103,836 Total 1,400,000 1,400,000
+2017/18 2016/17 Name £ £ Antrim & Newtownabbey Borough Council 152,819 192,743 Ards & North Down Borough Council 172,723 217,386 Belfast City Council 368,612 463,683 Lisburn & Castlereagh City Council 152,493 190,815 Mid & East Antrim Borough Council 149,121 188,062 Newry, Mourne & Down District Council 154,232 147,311 Total 1,150,000 1,400,000

-- Waste related services are charged to individual councils on a per-tonne or on a units-bought basis depending on the specific contract or service provided.
-The value of these transactions is detailed out in note 7. - The year-end balances owed between arc21 and the Participant Councils are split out in note 14 (debtors) and in note 17a (creditors).
+- Waste related services are charged to individual councils on a per-tonne or on a unitsbought basis depending on the specific contract or service provided.
+The value of these transactions is detailed out in note 7. - The year-end balances owed between arc21 and the Participant Councils are split out in note 14 (debtors) and in note 17a (creditors). - The offices of arc21 in Belfast Castle are rented from Belfast City Council.
+The Joint Committee also purchases various services from Belfast City Council such as IT Support, Legal Services and Internal Audit Services.